dvollrath/StudyGuide/preliminaries/logs.md

 \ln L_t \approx \ln L_0 + g_L t.
 $$

 The log of $L_t$ depends on the log of initial population plus an adjustment which is just the growth rate $g_L$ times the number of periods.
 We'll get to this next section, but note that this is a lot like an equation for a line, where $t$ is the x variable.
+This just says that given the growth rate and initial level of a variable, you can find the *log* value of that variable in some period t.

 This holds just fine with discrete years.
 We could also talk about exponential growth where the units of time get arbitrarily small.
 This would mean we take time to be continuous.
-The equivalent way to start the continuous time version is to say
+The equivalent way to state the continuous time version is to say

-$$
-d \ln L(t) \approx g_L dt
-$$

-or that the change in log population $d \ln L(t)$ is approximately the growth rate $g_L$ times the actual change in time (which is presumed to be very, very small).

-Without working through the calculus on this, we can use the last equation given to solve for

 $$
 L(t) = e^{g_L t}L(0)